Glee Club Presents: Calmus

 Suggested donation: $15/$5

-For our second ‘Glee Club Presents’ concert of the season, the Glee Club welcomes the amazing ensemble from Leipzig - CALMUS - who sang the very first Glee Club Presents concert exactly five years ago!
+For our second ‘Glee Club Presents’ concert of the season, the Glee Club welcomed the amazing ensemble from Leipzig - CALMUS - who sang the very first Glee Club Presents concert exactly five years ago!

 A perfect blend of sound, precision, lightness and wit.
 These are the hallmarks of Calmus, now one of the most successful vocal groups in Germany.
 The ensemble has forged a refined sound which few groups achieve.
 The wide range of sound colors, the joy in performing that musicians convey on the concert platform, and their varied and imaginative programs are praised by the press time and time again.
 These five Leipzig musicians have won a whole string of international prizes and competitions, including the ECHO Klassik and Supersonic Award, and the reach of their activities is constantly expanding, taking them throughout Europe as well as to North and South America.
 In 2010 the quintet made its debut at Carnegie Hall, New York.